NeilSWells/iolairPanelMeter_DC_V2/README.md

 The V1 boards used 0.19W at 13.8V, the V2 boards use 0.138W at 13.8V.

 The DC-DC converters are not quite as efficient at 27.6v.
-The V1 boards used 0.33W and the V2 were 0.22W
+The V1 boards used 0.33W and the V2 are 0.22W

 To test for any issues with electrical noise, I hooked the displays up in turn to an elderly 8Ah AGM battery to provide a clean 12v power source.
 The oscilloscope was set to capture the original Chi Tai meter and then the scales were kept the same to compare it to both the V1 and V2 boards.